sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/starry-woofers.md

 ## Soul Wave

-[SP: 14][CD: 15s] Attacks against an enemy at front deals 300% ATK of Physical DMG.
+[SP 소모: 14][재사용 대기 시간: 15초] Attacks against an enemy at front deals 300% ATK of Physical DMG.
 For the next 15s, every Sparkling Star picked up by the team adds a 50% ATK of Physical DMG boost to the skill.[Concert Stage] When picking up a Sparkling Star, all characters gain 10% Move Speed and 10% Physical DMG for 5s.
 Effect cannot stack.

 ## Sparkling Star